toranb/ubuntu-development-machine/README.md

 -----------------
 This installer is built on a great deal of opinions so it's good to know what is on your machine after it completes

-    The most current stable build of google-chrome
-	The most current stable build of rvm + ruby 1.9.3
+    The most current stable build of google-chrome (will not work on 13.04 yet) The most current stable build of rvm
     A stable version of node.js 0.8.9 + npm 1.1.61
     A stable version of phantomjs 1.8.1
+    Ruby 1.9.3 ships with Ubuntu/Xubuntu 13.04
-    Python 2.7.3 ships with Ubuntu/Xubuntu 12.10
+    Python 2.7.4 ships with Ubuntu/Xubuntu 13.04
     The most current pip + virtualenv + virtualenvwrapper The most current release of vim + my custom python and django vimrc/plugins A custom oh-my-zsh configuration (optional)